manasvigupta/manasvigupta.github.io/_posts/2015-06-27-color-your-logs-and-stack-traces.md

 {% highlight css %}
 tail -f async.log | awk '

+# initialize variables with color to be used in terminal
   BEGIN { RED="\033[0;31m";
           BLACK="\033[39m";
           YELLOW="\033[33m";
           LIGHT_GREEN="\033[1;32m"
   }

+# use pattern matching to identify log level type

+# Identify WARNings and show in Yellow
   /WARN/ {print YELLOW $0; next}

+# Identify  INFOrmatin and show in Green
   /INFO/ {print LIGHT_GREEN $0; next}

+# Identify ERRORs, including full stack traces and show in Red
   /ERROR/ {p=1} p && /INFO|WARN|DEBUG/ {p=0};p {print RED $0; next}

+# Anything not matching as above should be displayed using DEFAULT terminal
+# settings
   // {print}
 '

 {% endhighlight %}